 DAPP Malawi began operating in 1995, and has implemented projects that focus on community development, education, HIV/AIDS prevention, and agriculture and food, benefiting over 750,000 people annually.
-DAPP Malawi currently operates more than 15 projects that are carried out in close partnership with the National Government and local and district authorities.
+DAPP Malawi currently operates more than 15 projects that are carried out in close partnership with the Malawi government and local and district authorities.

-Total Control of Tuberculosis Malawi (TC-TB) is an awareness campaign that reaches out to people through community mobilization to fight the epidemic of tuberculosis in Malawi.
-Started in February of 2015, the project reaches a population of 140,000 people in Thyolo district.
-The objective of the project is to reduce new TB infections in order to further mitigate the burden and impact of TB, along with HIV/AIDS co-infections.
+Total Control of Tuberculosis Malawi (TC-TB) is an awareness campaign that reached out to people through community mobilization to fight the epidemic of tuberculosis in Malawi.
+Started in February of 2015, the objective of the project was to reduce new TB infections in order to further mitigate the burden and impact of TB, along with HIV/AIDS co-infections.

-In 2017, the projects reached over 30,000 households with information regarding TB/HIV, and approximately 4,000 people were screened for TB with nearly 3,000 referred for diagnosis.
+In 2108, the projects reached over 8,000 households with information regarding TB/HIV, and approximately 1,000 referred for diagnosis.
+The project came to an end in April, 2018.

 In 2014 DAPP Malawi began a nutrition project in Dowa to address the nutrition crisis in the region, placing special emphasis on pregnant women, lactating mothers, and children under two years of age.
 Low household incomes, poor child feeding and care practices, and insufficient knowledge about nutrition have lead to disease, anemia, and malnutrition, especially in infants and children.
 These problems can all be prevented through early interventions, which is why the project sought to improve nutrition prior to and during pregnancy, as well as during the first two years of a child's life.